 “Bullshit,” the female bondsan said, studying him.

 Avril shrugged.
 “Yeah.
 I’m used to that.
-I’m told my youthful looks are a blessing, and I’ll be grateful for them when I’m older, but that just means I’ll be a baby-faced old man one day.”
+I’m told my youthful looks are a blessing, and I’ll be grateful for them when I’m older, but that just means I’ll be a baby-faced old man.”

 “What’s it like working for Lancity Tech and the Lord of Lancity?” the male bondsan asked.

-“My rates could be better,” Avril said, knowing they were looking for holes in his story and determined not to give them any.
+“My rates could be better,” Avril said, knowing they were looking for holes in his story.

 “Do you ever get down to Lancity?” the man asked.